Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": Conclusions

 \section{Conclusions}

 We summarize: regarding the sample with $x = 0.96$, Daichi Oka and co-workers comprehensively reported on their quite careful, albeit not problem-free determinations of $\sigma(T)$ and $w(T)$ in Figs.\ 1b, 1c, and 1d of Ref.\ \onlinecite{Oka.etal.2021}.
 In doing so, unfortunately, they used inappropriate $\sigma$ and $w$ scales.
-Here, zooming into Figs.\ 1c and 1d of Ref.\ \onlinecite{Oka.etal.2021}, we have uncovered a fundamental contradiction between the authors' theoretical interpretation of these $\sigma(T)$ measurements and their $w(T)$ data, obtained in an ansatz-free manner: the authors consider this sample as metallic, but $w(T)$ does not decrease correspondingly with decreasing $T$ below 4.7~K. In the present reconsideration of the respective part of Ref.\ \onlinecite{Oka.etal.2021}, that problem has been analyzed from three different perspectives.
+Here, zooming into Figs.\ 1c and 1d of Ref.\ \onlinecite{Oka.etal.2021}, we have uncovered a fundamental contradiction between the authors' theoretical interpretation of these $\sigma(T)$ measurements, on the one hand, and their $w(T)$ data, on the other hand.
+The authors claim in their text that, for $x = 0.96$, the $w(T)$ dependence, determined in an ansatz-free manner, would have a posive slope at low temperatures so that this sample would be metallic.
+In fact, however, below 4.7~K, $w(T)$ does not decrease with decreasing $T$, but even increases slightly, indicating activated transport.

+Motivated by this contradiction, we have checked in detail the quality of the $\sigma = a + b \, T^{\, 1 / 2}$ fit for the sample with $x = 0.96$ shown in Fig.\ 1c of Ref.\ \onlinecite{Oka.etal.2021}.
+In our Fig.\ 2, the uncertainty of corresponding $T \rightarrow 0$ extrapolations is demonstrated.
+Simultaneously, it is shown, that it is the vicinity of an inflection point of $\sigma(T^{1/2})$ that pretends a high significance of this approximation.
+Finally, focusing on the deviations between this fit and the measured data, we have visualized, in our Fig.\ 3, the doubtfulness of this approximation of the data points taken at the lowest temperatures.

-It is astonishing that the contradiction highlighted here was not mentioned in the text of Ref.\ \onlinecite{Oka.etal.2021} with any word.
-It was not mentioned though, concerning the interpretation of $w(T)$ data, the authors cite Ref.\ \onlinecite{Moebius.2019}; that recent critical review discusses observations and consequences of similar behavior of $w(T)$ for various other disordered solids in great detail.
-It seems, none of the authors of Ref.\ \onlinecite{Oka.etal.2021} noticed the lack of a hint to the above illuminated contradiction.
+It is surprising that the contradiction highlighted above was not mentioned at all in the text of Ref.\ \onlinecite{Oka.etal.2021}.
+It was not mentioned though, concerning the interpretation of $w(T)$ data, the authors cite Ref.\ \onlinecite{Moebius.2019}; that recent critical review discusses observations and consequences of similar behaviour of $w(T)$ for various other disordered solids in great detail.